Our time here is finite, if you can, you should

 Castle hunting in Breda, Netherlands.

-I met Japan, it changed me in ways I will always be grateful and will forever encourage anyone to keep open to new experiences.
-No limits.
-If you can, you should.
+I experienced Japan, it changed me in ways I will always be grateful and will forever encourage everyone to keep chasing your dreams.